jribado-IDM/FPGObservationalModel/README.md

 Above options will calculate metrics for all samples in a population for each sampling method specified.
 Additionally, comparisons within subpopulations to compare with all infections in the sampled population are supported.
 This allows for the investigation of metrics that may be more sensitive within groups or smaller timescales.

  The subpopulation options supported include:
-- 'monthly':  Provide summary statistics by month in addition to year
+- 'add_monthly':  Provide summary statistics by month for all infections.
+Excludes IBx and Rh relatedness calculations to reduce computational time and memory and real data calculations are not computed at this scale.
+This default can be changed in the run_time_summaries function in unified_metric_calculations by using the complete nested dictionary instead of the nested dictionary ignoring the monthly groupings on infections.
+(May require further testing and debugging.)
 - 'populations':  Defined by the population node in EMOD
 - 'polygenomic':  Is polygenomic = 1, else monogenomic = 0
 - 'symptomatic':  Is symptomatic = 1, else asymptomatic = 0